YuXuanL1/RAG_system/README.md

 ## Results
-We achieved continuous improvement with each attempt, and the above process represents our highest-scoring approach, achieving a score of 0.003.
+We achieved continuous improvement with each attempt, and the above process represents our highest-scoring approach, achieving a score of 0.003. (increased accuracy by 50%)

 Our preprocessing method, while fast and convenient, also comes with some significant drawbacks.